 Dispute Traffic Tickets in California with a HitMan, a Ticket HitMan

 We’re glad you’ve decided to hire a HitMan, a Ticket HitMan.
 Our goal is to help you contest and dispute your Traffic Tickets.
-After your account has been set up, you will be on your way to fighting and dismissing your Traffic Ticket.
+After your account has been set up, you will be on your way to fighting your Traffic Ticket.

 In order to contest and dispute traffic tickets, we use a process that includes a Trial by Written Declaration.
 The California Vehicle Code, Section 40902, allows the defendant (you the cited driver) to contest citations in writing, without having to make a personal appearance in court.
 A Trial by Written Declaration option is available in cases involving infractions of the Vehicle Code or of local ordinances of the Vehicle Code.
 Violations eligible for a Trial by Written Declaration must be infractions only.
 This option is not available for Misdemeanors and cases involving accidents.

 Here are some of the things that we have seen used to dispute a traffic ticket:

 - addressing an action was necessary to “Avoid Harm”

 - calling into question the officer’s “subjective conclusion” and “observations” about your action

 - showing that a “Mistake of Fact” was made

 - arguing that certain actions were “Legally Justified”

 Here are some excerpts from actual Trial By Written Declarations we have prepared for customers: